Documentation

 Step 5: Review each field's settings

-Click a field on the PDF and check:
+Click a field on the PDF and check the Field Properties panel:

 • It is on the correct page.